 What is Vitamin K Therapy?

 Dogs are known to get into and eat just about anything.
 However, many household products are dangerous and can poison your dog.
 A common poison for dogs to find and eat is rodent or rat poison.
 Despite your best efforts to keep your dog away from such toxins, even the best-behaved dogs have found their way into places they do not belong.
-If you’ve suspected your dog has eaten rodent or rat poison, have your veterinarian examine your dog immediately.
+If you suspect your dog has eaten rodent or rat poison, have your veterinarian examine your dog immediately.
+Depending on the poison, it may lead to internal bleeding as the clotting cascade is disrupted.
 Because of Vitamin K’s potent clotting factor properties, your veterinarian will likely start Vitamin K therapy for your dog if they have ingested such a toxin.

 Vitamin K Therapy Procedure in Dogs

 If your dog’s condition is more severe, your veterinarian may request to hospitalize the dog.
-The most serious cases could include whole blood transfusions.
+The most serious cases could require whole blood transfusions.

 No matter the length of stay at the veterinary hospital, once your dog is cleared for release, you will have to continue the Vitamin K therapy at home.